rurikudo/portieris/portieris-operator/README.md

 ```
 cd portieris-operator
 ```
-if you want to create local cluster, you can create a new kind cluster with this command
+If you want to create local cluster, you can create a new kind cluster and local registry with this command
 ```
 ./dev-scripts/create-kind-cluster.sh
 ```